LaiaFont/github-mvst/README.md

 Lastly, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## How to test it
+In order to test the results, you can search for these different users.
+* LaiaFont - Normal user
+* Laia - No repositories
+* asdfeeff - Doesn't exist

 ## Future improvements
 The API calls are now done a service file, which is called by the main page file.
 This could be improved by adding a controller file which gives the necessary information to the different pages.